ankur928/backdoor-attacks/README.md

-Project Title: Backdoor Detection in Neural Networks Using Pruning Defense
+# Neural Network Backdoor Detection Using Channel Pruning

-Description
+## Overview
-This repository contains the implementation of a backdoor detection system for neural networks, specifically targeting BadNets trained on the YouTube Face dataset.
-The project involves the development of a modified neural network, referred to as GoodNet, capable of classifying both clean and backdoored inputs by introducing an additional classification category.
+This repository hosts the code for a novel neural network backdoor detection system.
+The project's goal is to enhance security in neural networks, particularly BadNets trained on the YouTube Face dataset, by developing an advanced model named GoodNet.
+GoodNet is engineered to differentiate between normal and compromised (backdoored) inputs, classifying them into separate categories.

-Environment
+## System Requirements

-- MacBook Pro with M1 chip
+Execution Environment: MacBook Pro equipped with M1 chip
-- Jupyter Notebook
+Interface: Jupyter Notebook

-Contents
-- Pruning_Defense.ipynb: The main Jupyter Notebook containing the implementation of the pruning defense and GoodNet.
-- eval.py: A script for evaluating the model's performance on clean and backdoored data.
-- Data/: Directory containing the validation set (valid.h5) and test set (test.h5).
+## Repository Structure

+Notebook_PruneDefense.ipynb: Core Jupyter Notebook with pruning defense logic and GoodNet construction. model_evaluation.py: Script to assess model accuracy on untainted and compromised datasets.
+Dataset/: Folder containing valid.h5 for validation and test.h5 for testing.
-- Models/: Directory where the original, pruned, and GoodNet models are saved.
+Saved_Models/: Storage for original, modified, and GoodNet models.

-Setup and Execution
+## Installation and Operation Guide

-1. Clone the repository to your local machine.
+Download the repository to your system.
-2. Ensure you have a Jupyter Notebook environment set up on a MacBook Pro with an M1 chip or a similar configuration.
+Set up a compatible Jupyter Notebook environment, ideally on a MacBook Pro with an M1 chip or an equivalent setup.
-3. Install necessary Python packages such as TensorFlow, Keras, etc., as listed in requirements.txt.
+Install all required dependencies listed in requirements.txt.
-4. Navigate to the Data/ directory and ensure it contains the correct datasets.
+Confirm the Dataset/ folder has the necessary data files.
-5. Open Pruning_Defense.ipynb in Jupyter Notebook and execute the cells sequentially.
+Launch Notebook_PruneDefense.ipynb in Jupyter Notebook and run the cells in order.
-6. Use eval.py to evaluate the models.
-Ensure the path to the data and model directories in the script reflects your local setup.

-Contributing
+For model evaluation, run model_evaluation.py, adjusting paths as needed for your environment.
+## Contributions
-Contributions to this project are welcome.
-Please open an issue to discuss your ideas or submit a pull request with your changes.
+Feedback and contributions are highly encouraged.
+For proposing changes or discussing new ideas, please initiate an issue or submit a pull request.

-License
+## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is distributed under the MIT License.
+Refer to the LICENSE file for detailed terms and conditions.

-Acknowledgments
+## Acknowledgements

-- Special thanks to the instructors and contributors of the CSAW-HackML-2020 for providing the dataset and initial guidance.
+Appreciation goes to the team behind CSAW-HackML-2020 for their foundational work and dataset provision.
-- Gratitude to NYU for the support and resources provided during the course of this study.
+Acknowledgement of NYU's support and resources in facilitating this research.